Ngoni-Sama/Covid-card-scanner/README.md

 # Links
-- For purposes of ZITF hackathon 22/09/2021
+- For purposes of ssus 2021